tdwg/vocab/maintenance-specification.md

 ### **4.1 General principles**

-All TDWG vocabularies include a "flat", basic layer of terms that have clear human-readable definitions and commentary that promote the terms' consistent use across implementations and disciplines [GBIF-KOS].
+All TDWG vocabularies include a "flat", basic layer of terms that have clear human-readable definitions and commentary that promote the terms' consistent use across implementations and disciplines [GBIF-KOS, Section 1.1].
 To permit maximal reuse and flexibility, the terms have few constraints with regard to datatyping, no formal range and domain declarations, and few additional semantics added to term metadata that could result in entailments that are not explicitly expressed.
 The intent is that the terms of the basic layer can be adapted to new purposes without disrupting existing implementations.

 Vocabularies can be enhanced by building upon this basic term layer.
 Added features may include: